-This excellent resource has been developed and produced by The National Centre for Post Qualifying Social Work (NCPQSW) and Professional Practice- in partnership with Faith in Later Life.
-The NCPQSW is led by Professor Keith Brown, the leading expert in his field, and who is a Christian.
+This excellent resource has been developed and produced by Professor Keith Brown, the founding director of The National Centre for Post Qualifying Social Work (NCPQSW) and Professional Practice- in partnership with Faith in Later Life.
+Professor Brown is the leading expert in his field, and a Christian of over 40 years.

 This resource is free to download.